chen-ze-yuan/SCCM/README.md

 ﻿
 No private or proprietary data was used.
 All results can be reproduced using this publicly available dataset and the provided annotation formats.

+This repository provides the core structure and training pipeline of our method.
+﻿
+This is a research implementation; reproduction of final results may require parameter tuning.
+﻿